Parks, Recreation and Historic Preservation

 The Central Region Environmental Education Team offers a variety of programs in our parks.
 Each park offers their own free public programs.

-K-1: Animal Survival Skills- Explore adaptations animals use to survive in many different habitats at Green Lakes.
-Observe animals in real life to see what they do when they think no one is watching!
+K-1: Animal Mysteries- Explore adaptations animals use to survive in many different habitats at Green Lakes.
+Observe real life animals captured on trail cam videos to see what they do when they think no one is watching!
+Any season.

-3-4: Sculpted by Nature: Learn how glaciers carved the park's landscape and created our unique lakes full of unusual life.
+4: Sculpted by Nature: Learn how glaciers carved the park's landscape and created our unique lakes full of unusual life.
 Try your hand at carving the landscape by reading topographic maps.
+Spring or Fall.

 Connect Kids to State Parks Field Trip Grants: Looking for ways to make field trips more affordable?
-Our Connect Kids to Parks Transportation Reimbursement Grants cover most of the costs associated with a field trip to state lands; including busing, entrance and program fees, or contracting for special programs.
+Our Connect Kids to Parks Field Trip Grant Program cover transportation costs and park entrance fees associated with a field trip to state lands.

 Key BCA Criteria: